SkywalkerLuke/TriStageHLA/README.md

 **Transfer learning**: Start by training only the classifier head, then unfreeze encoders later for fine-tuning

-**LoRA efficiency**: TransHLA2.0-IM uses Low-Rank Adaptation (LoRA) to reduce trainable parameters while maintaining performance
+**LoRA efficiency**: TriStageHLA-IM uses Low-Rank Adaptation (LoRA) to reduce trainable parameters while maintaining performance

 ## 8. Inference and Evaluation (Local)

 Evaluate trained models on test sets to obtain performance metrics including accuracy, AUC, MCC, F1, recall, and precision.
 The inference script generates comprehensive outputs including CSV files with predictions and visualization plots.

-### Inference with TransHLA2.0-BIND
+### Inference with TriStageHLA-BIND

 Run inference on the test set: